Thinking of Moving to Medford, MA?

 - Getting Around Medford- Because there is so much to do and see in Medford, you won’t want to stay at home.
 Getting around town doesn’t have to be a hassle.
 In fact, there are plenty of public transportation options, including the commuter rail, subway, and buses.
 You can even hop on the commuter boat if you prefer.
 However, if you’d rather drive yourself, it’s easy to convert your out-of-state driver’s license.
 The Medford RMV can help you with any other transportation needs you may have.

 - Education in Medford- Medford Public Schools is the main school district in Medford and includes four elementary schools, two middle schools, two alternative schools, and one high school.
 There are also a number of private schools to choose from.
 Medford is home to Tufts University and is a mere three miles from Cambridge, which houses the likes of Lesley University, Weston Jesuit School of Theology, and, of course, Harvard University.
 And if you have younger children or kids who need somewhere to go after school, there’s no need to worry.
 There are plenty of excellent child care options in and around Medford.

 - Medford Climate- Medford temperatures tend to be mild, with an average annual high of 82 degrees and low of 17.
 Medford gets about 43 inches of precipitation per year, which is slightly more than average for the United States.
 More information on Medford’s climate is easy to find.
 You can even compare Medford’s average temperatures with those of your hometown to see what kind of adjustments you’ll need to make.

-Helpful Links for Moving to Medford, MAThe service center for Medford, MA is located in Brockton, MA.
+Helpful Links for Moving to Medford, MAThe service center for Medford, MA is located in West Bridgewater, MA.